rcx/classinformer-ida7/README.md

 # ClassInformer for IDA 7.0

-Originally by sirmabus, ported to IDA 7.0.
+Originally by sirmabus, backported to IDA 7.0.
 For IDA 7.1, the orignal author has released an [official build](https://sourceforge.net/projects/classinformer/).
 Unforunately for those of us who are too broke to afford it we need 7.0 :P

 Compiled binaries over at the [Releases](../../releases). **If it crashes, use the Debug build and provide a crashdump and crash log!
 Otherwise I can't fix the issue**